YuejiaoShi/WFlance/README.md

 ## Key Features

-- **Client Communication**: A streamlined messaging system for easy interaction with clients.
+- **Client Communication**: A streamlined messaging with Socket.io system for easy interaction with clients.
 - **Deadline Tracking**: Keep track of project deadlines and milestones with ease.
-- **Task List and Status Tracking**: Organize tasks, assign statuses, and stay on top of progress.
+- **Project List and Projrct Tracking**: Organize projects, assign them, and stay on top of progress.
-- **Project Dashboard**: A centralized place to view project details, statuses, and upcoming deadlines.
+- **Project Dashboard**: A centralized place to view project details and upcoming deadlines.
-- **Payment Status Tracker**: Monitor payment progress and ensure timely transactions.
-- **Payment Integration**: A secure method for clients to make payments directly through the platform.
-- **Timer for Tasks**: Built-in timer to track time spent on various tasks for better productivity.

 ## Technologies